Peru Central School District

 The Peru Central School District is the public school district of Peru, New York.
 The district is an independent public entity.
 The district operates two schools: Peru Elementary School, and Peru Junior/Senior High School.
 The campus also houses the ADK P-TECH program.

+The district includes the census-designated places of Peru and Parc, as well as a portion of the Morrisonville census-designated place.
+The district includes most of the Town of Peru as well as portions of the following towns: Au Sable, Black Brook, Plattsburgh, Saranac, and Schuyler Falls.

+In 2020, the school board voted to retire the district's Indians mascot, replacing it with Nighthawks in 2021.